EmbySupport/Emby.Docs/advisory-23-05.md

 ## Install Emby Server 4.7.12 Security Update

-- Watch out for this update and install as soon as it becomes available
+- Watch out for this update and install as soon as it becomes available unless you are already running Emby beta 4.8.0.31+ which also has the necessary fixes